Neamar/KISS/qa-suite.md

 ### Favorites
 * [ ] Favorite bar is displayed automatically at startup
-* [ ] Clicking on a favorite triggers the correct Intent
+* [ ] Clicking on a favorite trigger the correct Intent
 * [ ] When going back to KISS, the favorite has been added to history
 * [ ] Long-clicking favorite displays the menu
 * [ ] Long-click menu can be used to remove the favorite